lakhoune/menu-fetcher/README.md

 There are currently two shortcuts.
 The first one gets the menu for a mensa that you can select.

-This repository hosts two Apple shortcuts and only serves as a documentation tool on how to install the Shortcut on your device.
+This repository hosts links to two Apple shortcuts and only serves as a documentation tool on how to install the Shortcut on your device.

   * Shortcut with selection: https://www.icloud.com/shortcuts/fd0953e6a9fc4711b91ff2df4a4f31ec